35+ Yummy Lentil Recipes

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 Not sure how to use your lentils?
 You’re in the right place.
-This collection of scrumptious lentil recipes are a great place to start, full of ideas and cooking inspiration!
+This collection of scrumptious lentil recipes is a great place to start, full of ideas and cooking inspiration!

 And it includes something for everyone!